 A valid test for each species must be reported on the DMR during each reporting period specified in PART I of this permit.
-All invalid tests, repeat tests (for invalid tests), and additional tests (in case of a frequency increase) performed during the reporting period must be attached to the DMR for EPA review.
+Only ONE set of biomonitoring data for each species is to be recorded on the DMR for each reporting period.
+The data submitted should reflect the LOWEST lethal and sub-lethal effects results for each species during the reporting period.
+All invalid tests, repeat tests (for invalid tests), and retests (for tests previously failed) performed during the reporting period must be attached to the DMR for EPA review.